 Coding skills are easy to learn for free online and have a wide variety of useful applications (no pun intended).
 If you want to use them to work for yourself and build projects, you might enjoy focusing on app development programming languages.

 Think about the small problems you encounter each day as a woman and how an app could solve them.
-You could build one related to personal safety, making new female friends, personalizing skincare based on data, etc.
+Then, you could build one related to personal safety, making new female friends, personalizing skincare based on data, etc.

 7. Caring for animals or children

 Do you love animals or kids?
 Get paid for it!
 Over 92% of childcare workers are women since moms usually prefer to leave their kids with female caregivers.
-Starting a home daycare can be an excellent business idea for women.
+Starting a home daycare can be a great business idea for women.

-8. Food service/catering
+8. Food service

 Just keep in mind that with any food business, you'll be governed by your state's applicable requirements on food safety.
 You might have to rent a commercial kitchen or get your home kitchen inspected before you can start making sales.

-You could get a physical storefront and start an official bakery, or offer made-to-order baked goods for pickup or delivery, or even sell them online if you're confident they'll ship intact.
+You could get a physical storefront and start an official bakery, offer made-to-order baked goods for pickup or delivery, or even sell them online if you're confident they'll ship intact.

 Take your recipes on the road by investing in a mobile kitchen—a food truck!
 These can be costly to start up, so it might be wise to test your recipes and local demand on a smaller scale first.

 Circling back to the eye for design and color, those are both involved with composing a great photograph.
 The money in photography is mostly in events like weddings, and it can be a difficult industry to enter.

 10. Running an online store

 The biggest question is what to sell—and that part's up to you.
-You can sell your own crafted items, flip garage sale finds, design clothing—whatever there's a demand for.
+You can sell your own crafted items, flip garage sale finds, or design clothing—whatever there's a demand for.

 11. Opening a bed and breakfast

 It's much easier to find a building for a small B&B than it would be to open a full-fledged inn or motel.
 If you'd prefer to skip the “breakfast” part, you can also host short-term rentals through a platform like Airbnb.

 A short-term rental business can help you cover the mortgage and taxes on a property and turn a profit, but they can also be risky during periods of travel uncertainty.
-Build a solid plan and don't over-leverage yourself.
+Build a solid business plan and don't over-leverage yourself.
 Your bills for the property will still be due even if no guests stay that month!

 Did you always get an A on your college essays?
 You might have a talent for the written word!
 Use it to start a freelance writing business or run and monetize your own blog on a topic you’re passionate about.
 This is my career, so I won't be biased: it can be a hard business to start.

 If you go the blogging route, it takes time to get established in your niche.
-It takes a lot of work and learning SEO before your blog posts start appearing in search results and turn it into a source of revenue.
-Learn about ways to monetize a blog here.
+It takes a lot of work and learning SEO before your blog posts start appearing in search engine results.

 13. Anything that fits your skills and passions is a great business for women

 You may face more of an uphill battle and encounter people who underestimate you, but someone has to change the women-in-business statistics.
-These business ideas for women are just a guide and can help you generate even more ideas!
+These profitable business ideas for women are just a guide and can help you generate even more ideas!

-To start your woman-owned business off on the right foot, see our tips for managing your business finances, and join this free Clever Girl course on creating a solid brand and marketing strategy.
-There's no better than time now to take action on the above-listed business ideas for women and beyond!
+To start your woman-owned business off on the right foot, see our tips for managing your business finances, and take our free business courses on creating a solid brand and marketing strategy.
+While you are at it, don't forget to prioritize your self-care as an entrepreneur!